How many Catholics are there in Australia?

 How many men are training to be priests?

-In 2014, according to the Official Catholic Directory (p 792), there were 226 young men training to be priests in Australia’s diocesan seminaries (i.e. not including those training to be religious order priests).
+In 2018, according to the Official Catholic Directory (p.296), there were 253 men training to be priests in Australia’s diocesan seminaries (i.e. not including those training to be religious order priests).
 In contrast, there were 546 in 1969.
-By 1991, that figure had dropped to 172, and it has remained around that mark since then, although it fluctuates somewhat from year to year.
+By 1991, that figure had dropped to 172, and then rose again in interceding years since, although fluctuates somewhat from year to year.

 What is the ratio of Catholics to each priest in Australia, and how does that compare with the rest of the world?

-The 2007-2008 Official Catholic Directory shows that there were 1,613 Catholics for every priest in Australia.
-According to the 2007 Statistical Yearbook of the Church, the number of Catholics per priest by continent was as follows:
+The 2018-2019 Official Catholic Directory shows that there were 1,825 Catholics for every priest in Australia.
+According to the 2015 Statistical Yearbook of the Church (p.109), the number of Catholics per priest by continent was as follows:

 Religious Sisters and Brothers